yume-chan/ya-webadb/packages/struct/README.md

 Similar to `deserialize`, creates a `FieldRuntimeValue` for this instance.

-The difference is `createValue` will be called when a init value was provided to create a Struct instance.
+The difference is `createValue` will be called when a init value was provided to create a Struct value.

 ### FieldRuntimeValue